KBOR OER Initiatives System-wide

 The University of Kansas

-The University of Kansas has been engaged in sustained support for OER since 2015, though there are examples within units that predate centralized efforts.
+The University of Kansas has been engaged in sustained support of OER since 2015.
 There is an active program of outreach and advocacy based in the Libraries, which participates in the Open Education Network (OEN) and maintains a grant program, providing funding up to $5,000 for OER adopters, adapters, and creators at KU.
 In Spring 2019, KU Libraries launched a Textbook Heroes initiative to recognize outstanding contributions at KU.
 In AY 17/18, KU was accepted to the OpenStax Institutional Partner Program.
 In AY 18/19, Student Senate established their own initiatives, including a resolution endorsing OER and the creation of the Student Senate Textbook Affordability Award, as well as participating in statewide OER advocacy and research alongside their Regent's institution peers.
 In Fall 2020, with the support of Student Senate, KU began marking no-cost and low-cost courses in Enroll & Pay and classes.ku.edu, based on the excellent examples of colleagues at PSU and KSU.
-KU Libraries supports the use of Pressbooks for creation of OER, and in 2022 is hiring an Open Education Librarian to lead these efforts in the future.
+KU Libraries supports the use of Pressbooks for the creation of OER.

 Resources: Textbook Heroes | OER Grant Initiative | Guide to Open Educational Resources | OER at KU Handout